 As previously reported, certain entities affiliated with Wynnefield Capital, Inc., the Company's largest stockholder, owned warrants to purchase 53,846 shares of common stock and an aggregate principal amount of \$350,000 of convertible debentures, which were due October 28, 2013.
 The Warrants were exercisable at a price of \$0.96 until June 2016 and the conversion rate of the convertible debentures was \$1.25.
 In October 2013, Wynnefield Partners Small Cap Value, L.P.
 I, the holder of a principal amount of \$210,000 of convertible debentures elected to convert such debentures in full into 168,000 shares of common stock.
 In addition, in October 2013, the holders of the Warrants exercised such Warrants in full for 53,846 shares of common stock.
 The shares of the Company's common stock issued upon conversion of the debentures were issued in reliance on the exemption from registration provided by Section 3(a)(9) of the Securities Act of 1933, as amended.
-The shares of the Company's common stock issued upon exercise of the Warrants were issued in reliance on the exemption from registration provided by Section 4(a)(2) of the Securities Act of 1933, as amended
+The shares of the Securities Act of 1933, as amended